angular/material/docs/content/Theming/01_introduction.md

 A color intention is a mapping of a palette for a given intention within your application.

-Valid color intentions in Angular Material include:
+Valid color intentions in AngularJS Material include:

 - *primary* - used to represent primary interface elements for a user
 - *accent* - used to represent secondary interface elements for a user